Anton Forrester: Port Vale

 He signed a two-year contract with EFL League One club Port Vale in July 2016 after impressing manager Bruno Ribeiro in a trial game.
 He scored the opening goal and provided the assist for the second in a 2–0 victory over Southend United on his home debut on 13 August.
 He picked up a hamstring injury at the start of September, and then aggravated the same hamstring upon his return to action on 1 October, leaving him with another month-long lay-off.
 He was again forced off upon his return to action on 22 November, having again aggravated the same hamstring injury.
 He underwent surgery on his Achilles in April.

 He picked up a thigh injury at the start of the 2017–18 season which saw him ruled out of action for three months.
-He had a meeting with new manager Neil Aspin in November, who stated that "I can only comment since I have been here, but he has got himself fit and his attitude has been fine."
+He had a meeting with the new manager Neil Aspin in November, who stated that "I can only comment since I have been here, but he has got himself fit and his attitude has been fine."
 He marked his return to action in November with two goals in three appearances, including the equalising goal at Newport County.
-However injuries and a lack of confidence restricted his first-team opportunities, leading Aspin to state that "he is a player who possesses a lot of good attributes but it is a case of who can get those attributes out of Anton and can he do it himself?"
+However, injuries and a lack of confidence restricted his first-team opportunities, leading Aspin to state that "he is a player who possesses a lot of good attributes but it is a case of who can get those attributes out of Anton and can he do it himself?"
 He was released upon the expiry of his contract in May 2018.